All Episodes

 I don't think he does.

-I think it's a nice little bonus uh for America, but I don't think it's uh intentional power move.
+I think it's a nice little bonus for America, but I don't think it's an intentional power move.

-I think that Jason is sort of um he he's someone from a but doesn't realize that he still um has talking points from a bygone era of of those in legacy media and those who are kind of moderate conservatives.
+I think that Jason is sort of someone from a, but doesn't realize that he still has talking points from a bygone era of those in legacy media and those who are kind of moderate consumers.

-It just doesn't really apply today anymore as it relates to immigration as it relates to race relations right now in this country.
+It just doesn't really apply today anymore as it relates to immigration.

 Well, yeah, that's most of it.

-But now people are also acknowledging the realistic differences where race is at least a pretty good co-indicator of what kind of a culture people are gonna have.
+But now people are also acknowledging the realistic differences where race is at least a pretty good co-indicator of what kind of a culture people are going to have.

-When you say, well, it's just uh employment and labor force participation, who sure, if you didn't know the numbers as far as an orchestration of bringing in cheap foreign labor by design, then say, well, all everyone's done it.
+Well, sure, if you didn't know the numbers as far as an orchestration of bringing in cheap foreign labor by design, then say, well, everyone's done it.

 Not if you contrast Trump and you contrast Biden.